Paeroa Streamcare Trust Community Planting Day

-Mayor Tregidga, Deputy Mayor Adams and Councillors Milner, and Spicer put on their gummies and got the ball rolling by planting manuka trees donated by Waikato Regional Council this afternoon - but there's still 500 plants to go!
+Mayor Tregidga, Deputy Mayor Adams and Councillors Milner, and Spicer put on their gummies and got the ball rolling by planting manuka trees donated by Waikato Regional Council.

-All willing helpers welcome to meet 10am Sunday 23 July at the planting site on the corner of Aorangi and Ainslie Road.
-Bring your own spade and gloves.
+Willing helpers also met on Sunday 23 July at the planting site on the corner of Aorangi and Ainslie Road.

-For more information and postponement details if the weather dawns dull and soggy, visit the Paeroa Streamcare Trust Facebook page .
+For more information visit the Paeroa Streamcare Trust Facebook page.

 Read more about Eowyn Starr's inspirational mission to restore Paeroa's urban streams below.

 Starr young mum on stream clean mission

 A young Paeroa mum of three found out the horrible way how much life was lurking in a small waterway bordering her urban property.
 Strolling beside Aorangi Stream one morning in February 2016, Eowyn Starr noticed the water was pale pink in colour.
 When about 100 eels and kokopu (native fresh water fish) floated lifeless to the surface, she realised something was seriously amiss.